-In early 1831, John McClintock, III, bequeathed a lot of land designated for the
+In early 1831, John McClintock, III, bequeathed a lot of land designated for the construction of a female academy - the Laurensville Female Academy was founded in

 1843.
 This was a non-denominational school until 1858, when it went under the control of the Presbyterian Synod and it became the Laurensville Female College.
 It closed in 1892.